The publisher/executive editor and

 of Congress, commissioned Stacy to help "build our website with a variety of

 scholarly essays on each of the 500+ titles on the Registry."
-As George Jones' biographer, my first assignment was an essay
+As George Jones' biographer, Stacy Harris' first

-membership in recognitionan of, and appreciation for, my historical gifts to
+recognition of, and appreciation for, my historical gifts to

 its collection.

-That same year Stacy Harris also became the first
+That same year Stacy Harris also became the

-member of the Music Row community to sign and commit to the unity
+member of the Music Row community to sign and commit to the

 statement of the Black